TrueBlueDogemon/Toontown/README.md

-Toontown Fellowship
+Toontown
 =================
-Toontown Fellowship is a free, non-profit game inspired by _Disney's Toontown Online_.
+Toontown is a free, non-profit game inspired by _Disney's Toontown Online_.

 Contributing
 ============

 Don't just start contributing.
 We talk about what we are about to do before we do it!
 All changes, except for emergency bug fixes, should be done in either a separate branch, or a fork -- **not** to the master or release branches.
 When you are ready to merge your changes, submit a _pull request_ for review.

 **Note:** Issues submitted in this repository are designed for *code-related* issues only.
 Issues involving starting the game will be ignored.
-Please view the [dependencies](https://github.com/ToontownFellowship/src/wiki/Dependencies) page in the wiki for help starting Toontown Fellowship.
+Please view the [dependencies](https://github.com/ToontownFellowship/src/wiki/Dependencies) page in the wiki for help starting Toontown.

 Thank You
 =========

-Toontown Fellowship was started using Toontown Infinite's source code.
-If it wasn't for the amazing developers of Toontown Rewritten, the people behind Toontown Infinite, the Astron team, and finally Panda3d, Toontown Fellowship wouldn't be here.
+Toontown was started using Toontown Infinite's source code.
+If it wasn't for the amazing developers of Toontown Rewritten, the people behind Toontown Infinite, the Astron team, and finally Panda3d, Toontown wouldn't be here.

 Thank you for their courteousy and their incredible pioneering work.